 When pregnant, it’s normal to gain more than 30 pounds.
 This extra weight places considerable stress on your back, feet, ankles and knees.
 As your baby grows, your core abdominal muscles become stretched and may not be able to provide as much support to the pelvis and spine. and stabilize your posture as well as they did before.

-In the third trimester, levels of a hormone called ‘relaxin’ increase by ten times.
+Levels of a hormone called ‘relaxin’ peak in the first trimester, and stay elevated throughout the pregnancy.
 Relaxin loosens your joints to allow your pelvis to accommodate your enlarging uterus.
 These loose joints force the muscles in your back and pelvis to work overtime to keep you upright and balanced.
 This extra stress may lead to back pain.

 The pain also contributes to other problems, such as sleep disturbances, use of pain medication and disruption of activities of daily living — sometimes just standing for half an hour can prove too painful to manage.